Roshann-28/Git_Automate/README.md

 ## How it works

 1. Runs `git add -A` to stage all changes.
+2. Checks if there is anything to commit — if not, it exits cleanly with a message.
-2. Generates a random commit message (using the `names` crate) and commits with it.
+3. Generates a random commit message (using the `names` crate) and commits with it.
-3. Runs `git push origin master` to push the changes.
+4. Runs `git push origin master` to push the changes.
+5. If anything fails, it shows the exact error from git so you know what went wrong.

 ## Requirements